Is Dropbox the tool your DTC brand uses to store creative assets and important documents?

 Google Drive and Dropbox are two peas in a pod.
 You can receive, share and organise documents quickly in Drive, just like in Dropbox.

-However, Google Drive outshines Dropbox in two areas: Storage and synchronisation.
-Drive’s free plan offers up to 15 gigabytes of storage limit compared to only 2 gigabytes in Dropbox.
+However, Google Drive outshines Dropbox in two areas: storage and synchronisation.
+Drive’s free plan offers up to 15 GB of storage limit compared to only 2 GB in Dropbox.
 This is ideal for solopreneurs generating pockets of data but cannot afford a paid cloud storage system for their business.

 Also, Google Drive automatically stores data from other Google Workspace tools like Meet, Gmail and Google Docs.
 This means if your business runs on Workspace, you won’t spend time downloading and uploading files to your storage system manually.
 Think about how much more efficient your business will be if you’re not wasting time on mundane tasks like manual file management.